singingwolfboy/netlify-home/_posts/2015-03-06-comparing-netlify-and-s3.md

 cmsUserSlug: netlify-vs-amazon-s3
 date: 2015-03-06
 tags:
+  - netlify
-  - S3
+  - s3
-  - Comparisons
+  - comparisons
-  - Netlify
+  - features
 ---

+How do Amazon S3 and netlify compare as static site hosting platforms

-Today pretty much every front-end developer is familiar with Amazon's amazing Simple Storage Service, or S3, and some use it for hosting their front-end projects,  so I thought I would take the opportunity to do a proper writeup about the differences between netlify's static hosting service and S3.
+Today pretty much every front-end developer is familiar with Amazon's amazing Simple Storage Service, or S3.
+Some use it for hosting their front-end projects, so I thought I would take the opportunity to do a proper writeup about the differences between netlify's static hosting service and S3.

 In short: S3 manages files.
 Netlify manages sites.